Jack Vest

 Jack Douglas Vest (September 16, 1926 – June 2, 1972) was an American athlete, sports coach, and official.
 He was a 12-letter man at East Tennessee State University, winning honors in football, basketball, and baseball between 1946 and 1950.
 He is also to be found numerous times in the Buccaneer record book.
-He was an outstanding quarterback in football and averaged between 15-20 points per season in basketball.
+He was an outstanding quarterback in football and averaged between 15 and 20 points per season in basketball.
 A gifted passer, Vest held the Buccaneer record for most passes completed in a single game for years.
 He was a member of the All-Decade 1940s team as a quarterback and figured prominently in some of the better teams fielded by coach Loyd T. Roberts.
 Vest is a member of the East Tennessee State Athletic Hall of Fame.

 After leaving East Tennessee State, Vest coached high school football and turned out a 9–0–1 record with a St. Paul, Virginia team which had only 17 players on the entire squad.
 He coached at Greeneville High School in Greeneville, Tennessee from 1951 to 1953.

 After coaching football at Hanes High School in Winston-Salem, North Carolina, he became an executive in the insurance department of Wachovia and devoted much time to officiating.
 Vest official games in the Southern Conference and the Atlantic Coast Conference and worked in the Gator Bowl as a football official in 1964.
 For six years in a row he was an official in the National Association of Intercollegiate Athletics (NAIA) national championships in Kansas City.